A cast-iron grill can provide superior heat retention and distribution, and a naturally non-stick surface.

 Instead of olive oil, let’s take a look at what you should be using…

 What are the Best Oils for Grill Seasoning?

-We have said that grapeseed oil is the best to use, whilst that is the best oil to use, there are other oils that can also be used.
+We have said that grapeseed oil is the best to use, and whilst that is the best oil to use, other oils can also be used.

-It is important that the oil reaches a high burning point.
+The oil must reach a high burning point.